xtaran/dist-detect/PITCHME.md

 Check version to determine …

-* which OS/distribution is running. (possibly ambiguous)

-    * if the OS/distribution is EoL
+* which OS/distribution is running. (possibly ambiguous) → if the OS/distribution is EoL

 * which package version is running. (maybe impossible)

-    * if the running package is the most recent security update.
+    * if the most recent security update is running.

-    * if not, for how long at least the admin hasn't applied security updates.
+    * if not, for how long at least security updates are missing.

     * if the server uses SSH backports